huseynalimehdiyev/holbertonschool-hbnb/part1/README.md

-# ⚡HBnB – High-Level Architecture Diagram
+# ⚡HBnB – Documentation

-# 📍TASK 0
+# 📍TASK 0 - High-Level Package Diagram

    ## Overview
     This document presents a high-level package diagram of the HBnB application.
 The diagram illustrates a three-layer